Geography of Malaysia: Rivers

-There are many systems of rivers found around in Malaysia.
+There are many systems of rivers found around Malaysia.
 The longest is the Rajang River in Sarawak with a length of 760 km.
 The second longest is the Kinabatangan River in Sabah with a length of 560 km.
-The longest river in the Peninsular Malaysia is Pahang River with a length of 435 km.
+The longest river in Peninsular Malaysia is the Pahang River with a length of 435 km.

 Wildlife

 Malaysia is a megadiverse country, with a high number of species and high levels of endemism.
-These forests contain the Rafflesia, the largest flower in the world.
+These forests contain the Rafflesia, the world's largest flower.
 The clearing of the Borneo lowland rain forests has caused wildlife to retreat into the upland rain forests inland.

 Natural disasters

 Malaysia's geographical location protects the country from most major natural disasters.
 It is located on a seismically stable plate that minimises direct risks of earthquakes and volcanoes, is partially protected from tsunamis by surrounding landmasses, and is a rare target for tropical cyclones.
 However, the country's tropical climate opens the country to the risk of flooding, landslides and prolonged droughts.
 Global climate change may exacerbate the situation with extreme weather events in Southeast Asia raising the economic, political and social risks for Malaysia.